edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 ### Results for test apps

 I was able to install both test apps without problems on the QEMU machine.
-As with VirtualBox, the ARize app consistently crashes after it is launched.
+As with VirtualBox, the ARize app consistently crashed after launch.
 The Immer app worked without any issues.

 ## Anbox